vaginessa/lineage_pixel_hardening/README.md

 ```
 Some warnings in red for missing devices/repos are normal, if the Patch scripts run to completion.

-Continue the rest of the build as usual
+Continue the rest of the build as usual, using the [LineageOS instructions](https://wiki.lineageos.org/signing_builds#generating-the-keys) for signed builds
+If generating keys, make sure to also add bluetooth and sdksandbox to the key generation loop, and remove testkey

 Once finished, before installing the OS flash avb_pkmd.bin after if necessary
 ## Notes
 Project is WIP